 Dynamics NAV (formerly Navision) is designed to be highly customizable for those with complex needs, and who want to start with a blank slate.
 Licensing costs are comparable to Dynamics GP, but if you require extensive customization, this software solution can be considerably more costly to implement ($100,000-plus).
 NAV's functionality is enhanced by Serenic Navigator, a Dynamics NAV extension designed specifically for nonprofits.
 It’s available on-premise, hosted, or in the cloud, and supports both fund and financial accounting and provides support for grants, donors, and investments.
 The price starts around $50,000 and can reach upwards of $100,000 to $200,000 as modules, users, and functionality are added.

-For Large and International Nonprofits
+Options for Large and International Nonprofits

-The tools listed above will support the needs of the vast majority of nonprofits—unless you have hundreds of millions of dollars to manage, more than a hundred accounting users or a complex, multi-unit national or international structure.
+The tools listed above will support the needs of the vast majority of nonprofits—unless you have hundreds of millions of dollars to manage, more than 100 accounting users, or a complex, multi-unit national or international structure.
 If that's the case, you'll need an enterprise package tailored to your specific needs, such as Oracle's JD Edwards EnterpriseOne, Microsoft Dynamics AX, or Infor Lawson Software.
 The prices of these packages tend to start in the six figures.
 If you are ready to make this kind of investment, you should certainly look beyond this article for expert advice.

 Where do you go from here?
 As with any software package, start by understanding your needs—including the accounting procedures you will follow.
 If no one at your organization has accounting expertise, you may need to ask an outside expert to help with this.
 If you're looking at larger packages, consider issuing a request for proposal (RFP).
-For more on RFPs, see TechSoup’s RFP library
+For more on RFPs, see TechSoup’s RFP library.

 Before making any decisions, talk to vendors and look at the tools, download trial versions if available, and talk to other organizations that use them to understand how well the applications can support your needs.
 And don't forget to factor in the costs of setting up and training users in your new system.